basysKom/basyskom_toolbox/005_tool.qml_build_time_checks.md

-# Enable build time checks for your QML files
+# Enable build-time checks for your QML files

 ## Goals